Julie James (I Know What You Did Last Summer): Reception

 Julie is generally considered a weak final girl character due to her incompetence, passive behaviour, and lack of redeeming qualities compared to other characters in the franchise, most notably Helen Shivers, Ray Bronson, and Karla Wilson.
 Writing for Bloody Disgusting in 2017, Trace Thurman wrote that "Julie James is a terrible Final Girl", arguing that the character Helen Shivers should have filled the role, saying "Helen is a much deeper and [more] likable character.
 Julie is boring and useless".
 Kate Hudson of Pajiba wrote "Julie is an OK final girl, it's just that Helen would have been better".
 Desirae Gooding-Nieves of CBR criticised Julie's character in comparison to Helen's, writing, "By granting Julie the unearned and predictable status of final girl, I Know What You Did Last Summer fails to cement itself as anything unique or surprising".

 In 2021, WhatCulture listed Julie as one of 5 horror movie characters who should have died, arguing that she is "one of horror's weakest final girls" and that "Helen Shivers is far more likable and entertaining than the film's actual protagonist".
 Jack Pooley of WhatCulture also believed Julie is difficult to root for, as "she's just not particularly likable or interesting".
 In 2021, Amanda Bruce of Screen Rant criticised Julie's lack of initiative, writing that "Julie doesn't actually get to do much fighting.
 More often than not, it's her high school boyfriend who fights her battles after she's done her best to confront the bad guy".
 Jacki Billings of PewPew Tactical criticised Julie in the first film, calling her a "damsel in distress", but praised her development in its sequel, writing "In the second film, Julie comes a little more into her own".
 Daric L. Cottingham of Reckon argued that in the sequel, Karla Wilson was a more interesting character, writing "While Julie is the main character, it's Karla who shines throughout the movie".
 Victoria Rose Caister of Game Rant said, "She puts herself in unnecessary danger in a way that comes across far more idiotic than heroic".

 Shaun Stacy of SlashFilm praised Julie's characterisation, writing "Julie is highly resourceful; she's a survivor even if she doesn't always want to be, and that's more realistic than anything else we had seen in a horror film in a long time".
 In a July 2025 cover story for Dread Central, writer Josh Korngut described Julie as a genre underdog who deserves to stand alongside Laurie Strode and Sidney Prescott.
 This was partly because other horror franchise protagonists received earlier opportunities for legacy revivals.
-In a August 2025 Bloody Disgusting, writer Jenn Adams described Julie as an empowered heroine with a strong moral compass.
+In an August 2025 Bloody Disgusting, writer Jenn Adams described Julie as an empowered heroine with a strong moral compass.